Developer's Guide

 process_extracted_data()

-The Python version uses list comprehension to filter and sort() with a key function to order by price.
+The SDK returns the extracted data as a dictionary.
+Use list comprehension to filter and sort() with a key function to order by price.
 Note the use of .get('inStock') instead of direct key access—this prevents errors if a product is missing that field.
-Once filtered and sorted, the data is ready to use.

 -